+CRJU-3 16 Crime7 Violence, and Culture, 3 cr.
+Exploration of interpersonal and structural violence and aspects of culture that promote it.
+The course considers: the criminalization of some and tolerance of other violence; competing theories of violence; and strategies for reducing and preventing violence.
 CRJU-320 Independent Study in Criminal Justice, 3 cr.
 Individual investigation into a topic of the student's choice.
-Prereq.: consent of instructor.
+Prerea: consent of instructor.